helping parents of disabled children

 ECG: biofeedback measures the heart rate, it can help reduce blood pressure.

-GSR: Galvanic Skin Response measures the amount of sweat produced
+GSR: Galvanic Skin Response measures the amount of sweat produced by the glands.

 Conditions that may respond to biofeedback